Nonprofit Law in Israel

 A. Inurement

-The law prohibits amutot, PBCs, and endowments from distributing profits to their members [Law of Associations Article 1 and 34c; Companies Law Article 345(g)].
-Cooperative societies are not prohibited from distributing their profits, but any cooperative society that does so is unable to attain nonprofit status [Cooperative Societies Ordinance Articles 39 and 40].
+The law prohibits amutot, PBCs, and public endowments from distributing profits [Law of Associations Article 1 and 34c; Companies Law Article 345(g)].
+Cooperative societies, generally, are not prohibited from distributing their profits, those with non-profit status cannot distribute profits, including upon dissolution.

 Public Benefit Companies (PBCs): The Companies Law clearly addresses the subject of transactions with interested parties and imposes a fiduciary duty on the officers of the company [Companies Law Article 254].
 When there is a potential conflict of interest, the interested officer has a duty to disclose his interest and obtain approval for the activity or transaction at issue from both the internal audit committee and the board of directors [Companies Law Article 255].
 Failure to do so may result in sanctions; the transaction may be canceled or the officer may be subject to claims for damages [Companies Law Article 345(13)].
 In addition, payments to executives and administrative expenditures should not exceed limits designated in the Minister of Finance's ordinance.